erasromani/erasromani.github.io/_projects/1_project.md

 ## 2 Related Work

 Extensive work has been published on the application of NLP on clinical data.
-A detailed literature survey of application of NLP to radiology reports specifically was conducted in Casey et al. (2021) and Pons et al. (2016).
-In Casey et al. (2021), papers reviewed are grouped into six categories associated with the specific application: Diagnostic Surveillance, Disease information and classification, Quality Compliance, Cohort/Epidemiology, Language Discovery and Knowledge Structure, and Technical NLP.
+A detailed literature survey of application of NLP to radiology reports specifically was conducted in {% cite casey2021systematic --file references %} and {% cite pons2016nlpradiology %}.
+In {% cite casey2021systematic --file references %}, papers reviewed are grouped into six categories associated with the specific application: Diagnostic Surveillance, Disease information and classification, Quality Compliance, Cohort/Epidemiology, Language Discovery and Knowledge Structure, and Technical NLP.
 Extraction of clinical indications explored in this paper falls under the Diagnostic Surveillance category.
 Surprisingly, none of the 164 papers reviewed have leveraged a transformer architecture.
 The majority of the papers reviewed use either rule-based approaches or traditional machine learning approaches like SVM and logistic regression.
-In Deshmukh et al. (2019), a BERT-based model is pretrained with a unsupervised learning approach on 218,159 radiology reports.
+In {% cite deshmukh2019semi %}, a BERT-based model is pretrained with a unsupervised learning approach on 218,159 radiology reports.
 The BERT model is then finetuned with a smaller dataset of radiology reports labeled into fine-grained disease classes.
-In Wood et al. (2020), a pre-trained BioBERT model (Lee et al., 2019) is finetuned on 3,000 MRI neuroradiology reports to determine the presence or absence of any abnormality.
-Note that BioBERT consists of a BERT model trained over a corpus of biomedical research articles sourced from PubMed article abstracts and PubMed Central article full texts.
-Alsentzer et al. (2019) present a variation of BioBERT, called Clinical BioBERT, in which the pretrained BioBERT model is trained on approximately 2 million notes from the MIMIC-III dataset (Johnson et al., 2016).
-Li et al. (2022) also leverage MIMIC-III dataset to train Longformer yielding Clinical Longformer.
+In {% cite wood2020alarm --file references %}, a pre-trained BioBERT model {% cite lee2019biobert --file references %} is finetuned on 3,000 MRI neuroradiology reports to determine the presence or absence of any abnormality.
+Note that BioBERT consists of a BERT model trained over a corpus of biomedical research articles sourced from PubMed[^pubmed] article abstracts and PubMed Central[^pmc] article full texts. {% cite alsentzer2019clinicalbert --file references %} present a variation of BioBERT, called Clinical BioBERT, in which the pretrained BioBERT model is trained on approximately 2 million notes from the MIMIC-III dataset {% cite johnson2016mimic --file references %}. {% cite li2022clinlongformer --file references %} also leverage MIMIC-III dataset to train Longformer yielding Clinical Longformer.

 ---